c19witness/uk-covid19-inquiry/2023-06-26_module-1/2_Mrs_Rosemary_Gallagher.rst

 **Counsel Inquiry**: Certainly.

 **Mrs Rosemary Gallagher**: -- briefly.
-The failure to consider a pathogen that had pandemic potential that would require the extended use of respiratory protective equipment was not duly considered, and it is my view that that had an effect on how large the stockpile was of respiratory protective equipment as opposed to face masks.
+The failure to consider a pathogen that had pandemic potential that would require the extended use of :outline:`respiratory protective equipment` was not duly considered, and it is my view that that had an effect on how large the stockpile was of :outline:`respiratory protective equipment` as opposed to :outline:`face masks`.

 If you take that to the next degree, then I would have expected consideration of the need to cascade fit testing to be in place as part of pandemic preparedness.